xiaxueqaq/Mathematica-Interface-of-Singular/README.md

 # Install
 1. Copy Singular.m to somewhere Mathematica can find.
 You may type command `$Path` in a new notebook to see the default paths that Mathematica looks for packages.
 2. Use command ``Needs["Singular`"]`` to import the package.

+Notice: This is only an interface, you need to install the Singular yourself.
+In Windows 10 + WSL, this can be done by `bash sudo apt-get install singular`.
+For information about Singular, please refer to the official website https://www.singular.uni-kl.de/.